vapoursynth/bestsource/README.md

 *showprogress*: Print indexing progress as VapourSynth information level log messages.

-`bs.SetLogLevel(int level)`

-`bs.GetLogLevel()`

-Sets the log level of the FFmpeg library.
+*level*: The log level of the FFmpeg library.
 By default quiet.
 See FFmpeg documentation for allowed constants.
 Both functions return the current/newly set level.
 Mostly useful for debugging purposes.